mutl3y/prtg_client_uitil/README.md

 ###### PRTG_dns

-Custom sensor for PRTG to allow you to monitor XMR-Stak
+Custom sensor for PRTG to allow you to check a host can resolve dns queries

 Tested with PRTG Version 19.3.51.2722
 XMR-Stak Version 2.10.4

-This sensor can be run from any PRTG probe however can also be run on the target machine or another in the same network as it only supports http
+Place binary in PRTG folder

-If running on a PRTG server itself copy the windows binary into the appropriate folder for PRTG on a default install this would be Directory of C:\Program Files (x86)\PRTG Network Monitor\Custom Sensors\EXEXML
+Windows C:\Program Files (x86)\PRTG Network Monitor\Custom Sensors\EXEXML
+Linux /var/prtg/scriptsxml

 This can also be compiled onto any Golang supported platform, Linux and windows versions will be found in the release pages of Github